zab465/Data-Science-Workflows/README.md

 This repository contains the following projects:
 * A workflow of data collection (automated web-scraping, API, packaged API) and data analysis (SQL, tmap)
+* A relational database which stores the tables used in the analysis
+* A csv file of osme of the data